bobbyowolabi/rowolabi.github.io/_drafts/audio-programming-jobs.md

 I've read a big chunk of [Soft Skills: The software developer's life manual][soft-skills-sonmez] by John Sonmez and one of the things I've taken away is that [a software engineer needs to specialize][generalists-specialists].

-I've done a lot of reading and researching.
-Some of the links I've come across can be found [here](#audio-links).

 What do you call a software engineer that works in audio?
 An audio programmer?
 An audio software engineer?
 How about an audio digital signal processing (DSP) engineer?

 What domains do such individuals work in?
 Music?
 Speech?
 Communications?
 Academia?
 Gaming?